Gordon-Conwell Theological Seminary logo

 1969

-Gordon-Conwell Theological Seminary officially begins classes
+Gordon-Conwell Theological Seminary officially founded through the merger.

 1976